i2joseph/testpy2023/README.md

 - REST API for managing product category tree.

 ## Tasks: ##
-- Create single/one table in Postgres for the persistent storage.
 - Create a REST API in Python to save, delete, update and display the data.
 - Add the validation subcategory deep level.
 The maximum level is 3.
 - Test the API with Postman.